christianTragesser/aws-access-key-manager/README.md

 ```
 ~$ cp ~/aws-access-key-manager/key_man.zip ~/aws_env/
 ```
-3. Implement the Terraform module in your Terraform configuration providing the desired Slack webhook URL, threshold for warning age, and threshold for expiration age.
+3. Implement the Terraform module in your Terraform configuration providing the desired Slack webhook URL.
+The Lambda bundle should exist in the same directory as the Terraform configuation containing the module declaration.
 ```
 # main.tf